SMore1007/NUCLEO-F446RE-Projects/4_Blink_Led_Via_UART/README.md

 ### 1. **UART Configuration**
 - UART2 is configured with a baud rate of 115200.
-- PA2 (USART2 TX) is set to alternate function mode for UART transmission.
+- PA2 (USART2 TX) and PA3 (USART2 RX) is set to alternate function mode for UART transmission.
-- The alternate function type for PA2 is configured to **AF7**.
+- The alternate function type for PA2 and PA3 is configured to **AF7**.

 ### 2. **GPIO Configuration**
 - The GPIO clock for GPIOA is enabled to access the pins.